waaall/just-some-code/README.md

 # just-some-code
-I always write some code When I have some slight problems, so this is it.
+I always write some code When I have some teething problems, so this is it.